JSMarsh813/Reference/projects/ppt/tpn-dev-journal-6.md

+# Letting Users Fling Profile Images up to the Cloud(inary database)

-I made it so if a user goes to the dashboard when not logged in, they'll be automatically redirected to the login page.
+Now if a user goes to the dashboard when not logged in, they'll be automatically redirected to the login page.

 useRouter() is a bit of an odd one, it doesn't work unless I stuff it in a useEffect, because it only works on client side.